Bob Saget: The Truth About His Battle With Substance Abuse

 Jodie Sweetin

-As Bob Saget and other members of the Full House family have proven, drug and alcohol addiction doesn’t skip over the famous ones.
-Rather, many people struggle with addiction and overcome it.
-If you or someone you know is suffering from addiction or facing difficult times due to addiction, please contact Mid Hudson Addiction Recovery for help today!
+As Bob Saget and other members of the Full House family have shown, addiction does not discriminate, and it does not skip over the famous or the seemingly untouchable.
+Many people who struggle with substance use go on to find lasting recovery with the right support.
+If you or someone you love is facing addiction, contact Mid Hudson Addiction Recovery to learn about treatment options today.

 • What did Bob Saget die of?